rcn-ee/ti-opencl/docs/sphinx-doc/source/multiprocess.rst

 the daemon and OpenCL applications use to manage shared data structure.
 As already discussed in previous section, increase it if you see ``bad_alloc`` exception.

+``eve-devices-disable`` specifies whether to disable EVE devices, if available on the SoC (e.g. AM57x9s).
+By default, the value is ``0``, which means EVE devices are enabled in OpenCL runtime.
+Should user choose to not use available EVE devices in the OpenCL runtime, please change the value to ``1``.

 Restrictions on multiple OpenCL processes
 -----------------------------------------